Mark Forstater

-Mark Irwin Forstater (born 1943) is an American film and TV producer, author, audio producer, music producer and tech entrepreneur, notable for producing the classic comedy film Monty Python and the Holy Grail and then in 2012 suing the five living members of Monty Python over a dispute regarding royalties from merchandising income, including the Spamalot musical, which was "lovingly ripped off from" the Holy Grail movie.
+Mark Irwin Forstater (born 1943) is an American film and TV producer, author, audio producer, music producer and tech entrepreneur, notable for producing the film Monty Python and the Holy Grail.
+In 2012, he sued the five living members of Monty Python over a dispute regarding royalties from merchandising income, including the Spamalot musical, which was "lovingly ripped off from" the Holy Grail movie.
 He is a graduate of London Film School.
-He has resided in the United Kingdom since 1964.

 Childhood and education

 Forstater was born in Philadelphia and is Jewish.
 He was educated in Philadelphia public schools and graduated in the 216 class of Central High School.
 He attended and graduated from Temple University, also in Philadelphia.
 He moved to England in 1964 to read English Literature at the University of Manchester as a visiting student.

 Career

-In 1968, Forstater attended the London School of Film Technique, but had to leave after one term due to lack of funds.
-He found a job as an assistant editor on ITV Anglia's Survival.
-In his spare time, he produced his first feature film - The Great Wall of China (B/W, 16mm), directed by Joel Tuber.
+Forstater worked as an assistant editor on ITV Anglia's Survival.
+He produced his first feature film - The Great Wall of China, directed by Joel Tuber.
 Forstater also made two short films for the BFI Production Board.
 In 1971 he started Chippenham Films with Julian Doyle.

-During his time at City College of New York Film School, Forstater met fellow student Terry Gilliam and they shared a flat in NYC.
-In 1969, Forstater and Gilliam reunited in London and Gilliam introduced him to Michael Palin and Terry Jones, future members of the Monty Python group.
-After the failure of their first film, And Now for Something Completely Different, the Pythons decided to make an original film and asked Forstater to produce it.
-This film became Monty Python and The Holy Grail which was an instant success and has become a comedy classic, acclaimed as one of the top comedy films of all time.
-Forstater has written extensively about the making of the film and a subsequent legal battle over Spamalot royalties in his book The 7th Python.
+At City College of New York Film School, Forstater was a classmate and flatmate of Terry Gilliam.
+In 1969, he reunited with Gilliam in London, where Gilliam introduced him to Michael Palin and Terry Jones.
+After the commercial failure of And Now for Something Completely Different, the Pythons decided to make an original film and asked Forstater to produce.
+That project became Monty Python and the Holy Grail.
+Forstater later wrote about the film’s production and the subsequent Spamalot royalties legal dispute in his book The 7th Python.

-Forstater has made over 30 films in a career lasting until today.
-He was a pioneer in making films in Africa, including The Grass Is Singing, from the novel by Doris Lessing, made in Zambia and directed by Michael Raeburn, and Marigolds in August, by Athol Fugard, directed by Ross Devenish.
+Forstater has made over 30 films including The Grass Is Singing, from the novel by Doris Lessing, made in Zambia and directed by Michael Raeburn, and Marigolds in August, by Athol Fugard, directed by Ross Devenish.